Readri205/MS4_shopfront/README.md

  - V3.2 Add favicons and colour changes to fonts
  - V3.3 Add type filter for products drop down
  - V3.4 Amend main-nav for product views and types
+ - V3.5 Update menus with product views and sorts

 ***